 Here are Germany's most popular discount and designer outlets where you can shop and save to your heart's content.
 Happy hunting!

-The Hugo Boss outlet store in Metzingen, 19 miles south of Stuttgart, is one of the most famous factory outlets in Germany: Hugo Boss, which was founded in Metzingen and still has its headquarters there, offers everything from business wear, casual wear and sports wear, to shoes, handbags, and accessories, promising savings between 20 and 70%.
+The Hugo Boss outlet store in Metzingen, 19 miles south of Stuttgart, is one of the most famous factory outlets in Germany.
+Hugo Boss, which was founded in Metzingen and still has its headquarters there, offers everything from business wear, casual wear and sportswear, to shoes, handbags, and accessories, promising savings between 20 and 70%.

-Bogner, Escada, Jil Sander, Strenesse, Reebok, and many other designers followed the example of Hugo Boss and opened their own discount outlets in Metzingen, transforming the city into a hot spot for the discerning, budget-minded shopper.
+Bogner, Escada, Jil Sander, Reebok, and many other designers followed the example of Hugo Boss and opened their own discount outlets in Metzingen, transforming the city into a hot spot for the discerning, budget-minded shopper.

-Cafes, wine bars, fashion shows, and open-air concerts keep you entertained after your shopping spree while free wifi and free parking makes it easy.
+Cafes, wine bars, fashion shows, and open-air concerts keep you entertained after your shopping spree while free WiFi and free parking makes it easy.

-You can get good deals if you travel to the birthplace of the Steiff toys in Giengen, 90 miles west of Munich.
-After visiting the factory shop, make sure to stop by the interactive toy museum and the workshops, were the plush toys are made by hand.Continue to 5 of 7 below.
+You can get a much better deal if you travel to the birthplace of the Steiff toys in Giengen, 90 miles west of Munich.
+After visiting the factory shop, make sure to stop by the interactive toy museum and the workshops, where the plush toys are still made by hand.